 Representative Publications

-Ortega-Llebaria, M.and Colantoni, L. (2014).
+Ortega-Llebaria, M. and Colantoni, L. (2014).
 “The L2 acquisition of English intonation: form-meaning associations and maintenance of auditory resolution to acoustic cues.”
 Studies in Second Language Acquisition 36, pp.331-353.
+PDF

 Ideally, an unbiased understanding of speech perception is based in a representative sample of languages and speakers.
 This line of research contributes to this goal by documenting the prosody and segmental contrasts of understudied languages and populations